-Once the radial profile of the X-ray surface brightness of diffuse hot gas has been measured and compared with the optical light profiles, it was immediately noticed that the hot gas distribution is different from the stellar distribution (e.g., Trinchieri et al., 1986; Fabbiano et al., 1992).
-The hot gas is extended with a flatter slope than the stellar light in hot gas-rich galaxies, while it is steeper and confined to the central region in gas-poor galaxies.
-The hot gas-rich systems are typically giant, old (core) elliptical galaxies, often sitting at the center of DM-rich systems (e.g., NGC 1399 at the center of the Fornax Cluster).
-The hot gas-poor systems are relatively small and coreless and may have some ongoing star formation (e.g., NGC 3379, Trinchieri et al., 2008; NGC 4278, Pellegrini et al., 2012b).
+Once the radial profile of the X-ray surface brightness of diffuse hot gas has been measured and compared with the optical light profiles, it was immediately noticed that the hot gas distribution is different from the stellar distribution (e.g., Trinchieri et al. 1986; Fabbiano et al. 1992).
+The hot gas is extended with a flatter slope than the stellar light in hot-gas-rich galaxies, while it is steeper and confined to the central region in gas-poor galaxies.
+The hot gas-rich systems are typically giant, old (core) elliptical galaxies, often sitting at the center of DM-rich systems (e.g., NGC 1399 at the center of the Fornax cluster).
+The hot gas-poor systems are relatively small, coreless, and may have some ongoing star formation (e.g., NGC 3379, Trinchieri et al. 2008; NGC 4278, Pellegrini et al. 2012b).

-Another critical piece of evidence that was recognized from the early observational and theoretical investigations of the X-ray surface brightness profile is the absence of a strong central peak (e.g., Ciotti et al., 1991; Mathews and Brighenti, 2003), which would result from the uncontrolled gas inflow (the cooling catastrophe) predicted by the early cooling flow models (e.g., Fabian, 1994; see section "Origin and Evolution of the Hot ISM in Early-Type Galaxies" for the discussion of feedback mechanisms that control the gas flow).
+Another critical piece of evidence that was recognized from the early observational and theoretical investigations of the X-ray surface brightness profile is the absence of a strong central peak (e.g., Ciotti et al. 1991; Mathews & Brighenti 2003), which would result from the uncontrolled gas inflow (the cooling catastrophe) predicted by the early cooling flow models (e.g., Fabian 1994; see Section 4 for the discussion of feedback mechanisms that control the gas flow).